-Bee propolis is defined as a resinous mixture that honey bees produce by combining their own saliva and beeswax with exuded substances they collect from tree buds, sap flows and other botanical sources.
-Propolis color can vary depending on what the bee collects from nature to create it, but usually bee propolis is a shade of dark brown.
+Bee propolis is defined as a resinous mixture that honeybees produce by combining their own saliva and beeswax with exuded substances they collect from tree buds, sap flows and other botanical sources.
+Propolis color can vary depending on what the bee collects from nature to create it, but usually it is a shade of dark brown.

-Propolis serves a huge purpose in the world of honey bees.
-They use it to seal undesirable small cracks and gaps in the hive (larger gaps get filled with beeswax).
-This is hugely important because if these openings don’t get sealed up properly, the hive could have some very threatening invaders like snakes and lizards.
+Propolis serves a huge purpose in the world of honeybees.
+They use it to seal undesirable small cracks and gaps in the hive, while larger gaps get filled with beeswax.
+This is hugely important because if these openings don’t get sealed up properly, the hive could have some very threatening invaders, like snakes and lizards.

-The interesting thing about propolis, which is also true for honey, is that its composition is always going to vary depending upon the exact collection time, collection location and plant sources.
-(2)
+The interesting thing about propolis, which is also true for honey (including manuka honey), is that its composition is always going to vary depending upon the exact collection time, collection location and plant sources.

 In case you’re thinking that bee propolis is a new health craze, I want to tell you that this bee product’s usage is said to date all the way back to the time of Aristotle circa 350 B.C.
-Ancient Egyptians were also known for using propolis in their mummification process while the ancient Greeks and Assyrians loved it for its wound- and tumor-healing abilities.
-(3)
+Ancient Egyptians were also known for using it in their mummification process, while the ancient Greeks and Assyrians loved it for its wound- and tumor-healing abilities.